JakDaniels/MIOS/README.md

 	# ./mios --start
 	Starting Instance: Test1...               [  OK  ]

 MIOS runs all of it's Instances in Tmux windows.
-You can view all the running Instances (and a window that runs the 'top' command too) by typing:
+You can view all the running Instances (and one extra window that runs the 'top' command) by typing:

 	# ./mios --view